jundalisay/superbnetlify/content/en/social/economics/principles/part-1/chapter-03b.md

 ### Pros and Cons

-Microfinance, UBI, CCT also have pros and cons:
+Microfinance, UBI, CCT thus have pros and cons:

 _ | UBI | CCT | Microfinance
 --- | --- | --- | ---